ezequielfn8/data-engineer-exercise/README.md

   * You can create a Dockerfile with the enviroment and just write in a txt how you will set up a cron job.
   * Add another document in the `working_folder` explaining how you did it and some evidences.
-7. [OPTIONAL] Try yo load the CSV files donwload from the api using an event processing platform.
+7. [OPTIONAL] Try yo load the CSV files downloaded from the api using an event processing platform.
 You can choose the event platform you want Kafka, RabbitMQ, Celery... etc. There is not need to create the full architecture code, but otherwise create a file called streaming_events.txt explaining us how will you build this architecture.
-8. [OPTIONAL] Create the enviroment to deploy your API in to a production enviroment.
-  * You can use a Docker Compose with the App.
-  * You can follow a Serverless Approach and use the Serverless Framework.
-  * You can use other architecture to deploy.

 ** If you find any issues during the exercise, please send an email to [jobs@overactive.com](mailto:jobs@overactive.com)